Bargate stone: Sources

 This stone was quarried for centuries in the Bargate Member of the Greensand Ridge, particularly where it is widest in south west Surrey, England.
 It occurs near the surface and was quarried in the hillsides near Godalming.
 Medieval quarries are still visible in Godalming, at the foot of Holloway Hill.

 Bargate stone is rare in current use due to its short supply.
 Bath stone, Yorkstone and other similar coloured stone is sometimes used as alternatives, or to complement it.

 Petrography

-Bargate stone is typically a mix of sandy bioclastic limestone and bioclastic standstone.
+Bargate stone is typically a mix of sandy bioclastic limestone and bioclastic sandstone.
 The intergranular cements comprise ferroan carbonate.

 Use

 Bargate Stone is found in many buildings in Surrey, approximately 250 of which are listed, and in two churches in London.
 It is endemic to older buildings near the Greensand Ridge where it is found.

-Its 20th century use tended towards coursed use of Bargate sandstone with bricks, or concrete, sometimes with ashlar dressings or mortar rendering.
+Its 20th-century use tended towards coursed use of Bargate sandstone with bricks, or concrete, sometimes with ashlar dressings or mortar rendering.